arthur-jacquin/edit/philosophy.md

 edit development is inspired by the suckless philosophy.

-### Written in less than 2500 lines of C, with no dependencies
+### Written in less than 3000 lines of C, with no dependencies

 The stability (and the technical qualities) of the C language explains its longevity and its wide avaibility.
 Combined with a small codebase with no dependencies (except standard library), choosing C ensures great portability.

-### Produces a standalone, statically linked executable
+### Produces a freestanding, statically linked executable

-It eliminates some potential runtime bugs, increase its portability, and avoid the need for a dynamic linker.
+It eliminates some potential runtime bugs, increases its portability, and avoids the need for a dynamic linker.

 ### Textual, compile-time configuration, with sane defaults

-On vim, a `.vimrc` is almost mandatory to get a sensible editor.
-With edit, configuration is not needed: a default configuration `config.def.h` is provided.
+On vim, a `.vimrc` is needed to get a sensible editor.
+With edit, a sane default configuration is provided in `config.def.h`.
 This file contains all the settings one could want to modify, which eases discoverability.
-It also makes it simple to save the configuration for the future.

-As editing this file and compiling are considered to be a part of the editor experience, the editor is not to be packaged other than in a tarball.
+The fact that the configuration is textual makes it simple to save the configuration for the future.
+Editing the configuration file and compiling are considered to be a part of the editor experience.

 ### Keyboard-centric, terminal-based editor

-While I prefer the terminal-keyboard combination, I think the user should not be retained to use the mouse power.
-By default, edit supports scrolling and moving the cursor with the mouse.
-If it bothers you, you may disable this compile-time option.
+Everything can be done with the keyboard, but mouse is supported (scrolling, moving the cursor).
+One may disable this compile-time option.

 ### Only edits text